lost-egg/lost-egg.github.io/abilities.md

 | Uncharted razor-sharp reef  |     3      | 2 rolls         |
 | Legendary sea-trap currents |     5      | 10 rolls        |

+## Socialize

+Socialize represents your understanding of social contexts and decorum, as well as your ability to influence people using the standards of formalized social situations, and your ability to read the intentions of others and disguise your own.
+It determines your social influence rolls when using this kind of influence, your rolls to read the intentions of others, and your Guile.

+## Stealth

+Stealth represents your ability to stay hidden and silent, whether passively or in the middle of intensive activity.

 ## Survival

+Survival represents your ability to navigate and survive in the wilderness.

 ### Tracking